bantolov/RhetosWorkshop/Day7/day7.md

 Contents:

 * Introduction
-  * Strictly speaking, we will developer *integration tests*, not pure unit tests, on VS unit testing framework.
+  * Strictly speaking, we will develop *integration tests*, not pure unit tests, on VS unit testing framework.
   * We will use same technology as "playground" console application from [Using the Domain Object Model](https://github.com/Rhetos/Rhetos/wiki/Using-the-Domain-Object-Model).